Syndicate

 ?>

 This is a contrived example of course.
 This is an exercise.
 You may wonder why in the hell you ought to add some 'intro' text field when the form already contains a 'contact_information' field.
-I am doing this just to show you how to add a field to a form 'for show'.
+I am doing this just to show you how to add a field to a form.

 To place text in a form is not exactly adding a field to it.
-But still, markup that just sits there (to be read) is a field in its own right and it is the default type for a form field in the Drupal form API.
+But still, in the world of Drupal Form Theming, markup that just sits there to be read is a field in its own right.
+Strange, hein?
+Text that just sits there is even the default type for a form field in the Drupal form API.
 Hence, you need not specify a '#type' of 'markup' for the new $form['intro'] field.
+To be fair, this field (in Drupal form-speak) can consist of any markup.

 Don't forget to clear the cache.